 Why is it called Juneteenth?

-A combination of June and nineteenth, Juneteenth recognizes the day that Major General Gordon Granger led Union troops into Texas to announce that slavery had been abolished.
+A combination of the words "June" and "nineteenth," Juneteenth recognizes the day that Major General Gordon Granger led Union troops into Texas to announce that slavery had been abolished.

 According to the United States Department of Justice, the proclamation read: "The people of Texas are informed that in accordance with a Proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired laborer."

-Although it is recognized by 48 states and the District of Columbia as a state holiday, it is not considered a national holiday in the U.S. A bill was introduced last year that would change that, according to NBC News.
+It is now!
+Juneteenth was once recognized by 48 states and the District of Columbia as a state holiday, though it was not considered a federal holiday in the U.S. A bill was introduced in 2020 to change that.

 "Our nation still has a long way to go to reckon with and overcome the dark legacy of slavery and the violence and injustice that has persisted after its end,” Senator Cory Booker, one of the officials who proposed the bill, stated in a press release.